feilfeilundfeil/sonar-slack-notifier-plugin/README.md

 # Warning

-This project is a fork of the original work from https://github.com/kogitant/sonar-slack-notifier-plugin.
+This project is a fork of a fork of the original work from https://github.com/kogitant/sonar-slack-notifier-plugin.

-I made modifications to keep it working for the latest versions of SonarQube.
+This project is not intended to be maintained for public.

 ## Pre-requisites